kcampion/atom-panel-comment/README.md

 ## Work with:

-- [x] most of langage with block Documentation
+- [x] Most of language with block Documentation
-- [x] inline commentary for JS // JSX
+- [x] Inline commentary for JS // JSX

 ## Todo:

 - [ ] Improve the order of the commentary
-- [ ] Improve CSS !
-Graphist needed ah ah
+- [ ] Improve CSS
-- [ ] Automacly relaunch when file change
+- [ ] Automatically relaunch when file load/change
-- [ ] Make it possible for strange comment, (aka ruby )
+- [ ] Make it possible for strange comment, (ruby)